 Bunraku has fascinated theatre practitioners through its particular forms of staging, such as highly elaborated manipulation of puppets and exquisite coordination of chanters and shamisen players.
-However Bunraku lacks scholarship dedicated to translating not only the language but cultural barriers of this work.
+However, Bunraku lacks scholarship dedicated to translating not only the language but also cultural barriers of this work.

 1. The Dramaturgy of Bunraku